MarcusAndersson1/Team3-Json_parser/README.md

 # Timeslot Handler

 ### Initiation
-Type the following into the console to start this repository:
+Type the following into the terminal to start this repository:

+`npm install`

 `node timeSlotParser.ts`